msuzen/bristol/README.md

 ```
 Even for set of Gaussian matrices, d_layers decrease.
 Note that different layer types should be converted to a matrix
 format, i.e., CNNs to 2D matrices.
 See the main paper.

+#### When should I stop adding more layers in deep learning?

+`d_layers` is a decreasing vector, it will saturate at some point, that point is where
+adding more layers won’t improve the performance.
+This is data, learning and architecture
+independent measure.

 ### For torch models
 You need to put your model as pretrained model format of PyTorch.
 An example for vgg,